felixlu/awesome-stars/README.md

 ## TeX

-- [Cactus-proj/A-Philosophy-of-Software-Design-zh](https://github.com/Cactus-proj/A-Philosophy-of-Software-Design-zh) - A Philosophy of Software Design 《软件设计的哲学》中文翻译
+- [Cactus-proj/A-Philosophy-of-Software-Design-zh](https://github.com/Cactus-proj/A-Philosophy-of-Software-Design-zh) - 《软件设计的哲学》中文翻译 | Chinese translation of A Philosophy of Software Design
 - [gunsluo/Learning-Go-zh-cn](https://github.com/gunsluo/Learning-Go-zh-cn) - 一本学习 Go 语言的免费电子书。
 - [exacity/deeplearningbook-chinese](https://github.com/exacity/deeplearningbook-chinese) - Deep Learning Book Chinese Translation
 - [earlgrey0103/ThinkPython2-CN](https://github.com/earlgrey0103/ThinkPython2-CN) - 《Think Python 2e》最新版中文翻译，已完结。

 ## TypeScript

+- [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [RooVetGit/Roo-Cline](https://github.com/RooVetGit/Roo-Cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications
 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.